sreyenkm-glitch/Prompt-Genie/STREAMLIT_DEPLOYMENT_FIX.md

 ## 🔧 What Works Now

 - ✅ **Main App**: Uses `GeminiPromptGeneratorAgents` (no CrewAI needed)
-- ✅ **Dependencies**: Lightweight, Streamlit Cloud compatible
+- ✅ **Dependencies**: Python 3.13 compatible, lightweight
 - ✅ **Imports**: All essential imports work
 - ✅ **Configuration**: Proper Streamlit Cloud setup
 - ✅ **Testing**: Comprehensive deployment tests
+- ✅ **No Build Issues**: Removed problematic pydantic dependency

 ## ⚠️ What's Optional

 - **CrewAI Agents**: Available locally but not required for deployment
 - **LangChain**: Only needed for advanced features
 - **Ollama**: Local LLM integration (not used in main app)
+- **Pydantic**: Removed (not used in code)

 ## 🎉 Expected Result

-Your app should now deploy successfully on Streamlit Cloud without the dependency installation error.
+Your app should now deploy successfully on Streamlit Cloud without the pydantic-core build error.
 The main functionality using Google Gemini API will work perfectly.

 ## 📞 If Issues Persist